bluewolf-beyond/selector/README.md

  * Select.Field. ***hasChanged***( field )

+Filter for sObjects that have an updated value in the given field, or in the insert case, have any non-null value.

     Select.Filter nameChanged = Select.Field.hasChanged( Account.Name )

  * Select.Field. ***isNew***( field )

+Filter for sObjects that have a non-null value in the given field where previously the field was null, or in the insert case have any non-null value.

     Select.Filter newPhone = Select.Field.isNew( Contact.Phone )

  * Select.Field. ***isEqual***( field, value )

+Filter for sObjects that have the specified value in the given field.

     Select.Filter nameIsFoobar = Select.Field.isEqual( Account.Name, 'Foobar' )

  * Select.Field. ***notEqual***( field, value )

+Filter for sObjects that do not have the specified value in the given field.

     Select.Filter nameIsntFoobar = Select.Field.notEqual( Account.Name, 'Foobar' )

  * Select.Field. ***isIn***( field, collection )

+Filter for sObjects with a field value contained in the set of specified values.

     Select.Filter isMidwest = Select.Field.isIn( Account.BillingState, midwestStates )

  * Select.Field. ***notIn***( field, collection )

+Filter for sObjects with a field value not contained in the set of specified values.

     Select.Filter notMidwest = Select.Field.notIn( Account.BillingState, midwestStates )

  * Select.Field. ***isNull***( field )

+Filter for sObjects with null in the given field.

     Select.Filter blankPhone = Select.Field.isNull( Contact.Phone )

  * Select.Field. ***notNull***( field )

+Filter for sObjects with a non-null value in the given field.

     Select.Filter hasPhone = Select.Field.notNull( Contact.Phone )

  * Select.Field. ***hasChildren***( field )

+Filter for sObjects with child records for the given child relationship.

     Select.Filter hasChildren = Select.Field.hasChildren( 'Contacts' )

  * Select.Field. ***hasNoChildren***( field )

+Filter for sObjects without child records for the given child relationship.

     Select.Filter hasNoChildren = Select.Field.hasNoChildren( 'Contacts' )

 ### constructors

  * new Select. ***Filter***( predicate )

+Create a new filter with the given predicate.

      Select.Filter customFilter = new Select.Filter( customPredicate )